Summer of 84

 Summer of 84 is a 2018 teen horror film directed by François Simard, Anouk Whissell, and Yoann-Karl Whissell and written by Matt Leslie and Stephen J. Smith.
 The film stars Graham Verchere, Judah Lewis, Caleb Emery, Cory Grüter-Andrew, Tiera Skovbye, and Rich Sommer.

 The film premiered at the Sundance Film Festival on January 22, 2018.
 It was given a limited theatrical release in the United States on August 10, 2018, by Gunpowder & Sky.
-It received positive reviews from critics, with many praising the performances, direction, acting, dark humor, and screenplay, with many calling it one of the best horror films of 2018.
+It received positive reviews from critics, with many praising the performances, direction, dark humor, and screenplay, and many calling it one of the best horror films of 2018.

 Plot

 Over the decade leading up to the summer of 1984, a total of 13 teenage boys disappeared in Cape May, Oregon, but their disappearances have never been connected or solved.

 As the summer begins, 15-year-old Davey Armstrong, who works a paper route in Ipswich, initially enjoys carefree diversion with his friends, Dale "Woody" Woodworth, Curtis Farraday, and Tommy "Eats" Eaton.
 They spend time on Eats' treehouse, which will be torn down by his belligerent father.
 They fantasize about Nikki, an attractive girl who used to be Davey's babysitter.

 Davey suspects that his neighbor Wayne Mackey, a well-liked police officer in the community, is the Cape May Slayer.
 Because of Davey's fondness for conspiracy theories and urban legends, Davey's friends reject this theory.

 When a boy Davey had seen inside Mackey's house goes missing, they agree to help him investigate.
 Meanwhile, Nikki visits with Davey, confiding that her parents are divorcing and she will be leaving the neighborhood.

 Documenting Mackey's daily routine, the boys find many suspicious activities: Mackey regularly purchases gardening tools and bags of soil, brings a duffel bag to work every day, and goes on late-night jogs.
-One night, Davey is caught by Mackey while planting a walkie-talkie outside his window, and worries he has becoming suspicious.
+One night, Davey is caught by Mackey while planting a walkie-talkie outside his window, and worries he is becoming suspicious.

 While Mackey is away, the boys search his property.
 They present their findings, including a bloodstained T-shirt, supposedly belonging to the latest missing boy, to Davey's parents.
 To their dismay, his parents are outraged and call their investigation vandalism.
 Mr. Armstrong has the boys apologize to Mackey, and grounds Davey.